nilsbeck/trenara-web/README.md

 ## What is the status?

 The core functionality is implemented.
 The app reads data from the reverse-engineered trenara API and displays training, strength and nutrition data.
-You can add RPE feedback, move or delete trainings, add manual trainings, and view training progress over time in a chart.
+You can add RPE feedback, move or delete trainings, add manual trainings, view training progress over time in a chart, and track your predicted race performance over time with an overall prediction history view.

 ## What is the future?